dy2395/week20-homework/README.md

 This is a portfolio template.
 To view it:

-1. Run the following code in folder terminal:
+1. Run the following code in folder terminal:<br />
 `npx create-react-app my-app`<br />
 `cd my-app`<br />
 `npm start`<br />